What is a conceptual framework? Definition, theory and example

 In case of the cause-effect relationship, we now deal with two types of variables: the independent variables (Facebook promotion, 10% discount and improved appearance) and the dependent variable (20% more revenue).
 The dependent variable (result) is determined by the independent variables (causes).

 The characteristics can influence each other and be directly related to each other.
 If the online shop has improved its appearance, visitors will spend more time looking for clothes and they will undoubtedly also see the offer to get 10% off now.
 Additionally, via Facebook promotions, visitors will be drawn to the online shop.

 The only discussion that can arise is which unit can best be chosen to measure the variables.
 Also, conceptual questions arise, such as “what is meant by Facebook promotion”.
 To overcome this, it is suggested to make good and clear agreements in advance.

-In fact, the Conceptual Framework is a representation of a problem statement / research question.
+In fact, the conceptual framework is a representation of a problem statement or research question.
 It also looks pretty simple.
-Once the independent and dependent variables have been determined, a Conceptual Framework can be started:
+Once the independent and dependent variables have been determined, a conceptual framework can be started: